elisilk/bhs-innovation-fund/README.md

 | Vista Blue  | `#7891bc` | `rgb(120, 145, 188)` | ![Vista Blue color](https://placehold.co/300x50/7891bc/ffffff?text=Vista+Blue+-+%237891bc)     |
 | Davy’s Gray | `#4a4c4a` | `rgb(74, 76, 74)`    | ![Davy’s Gray color](https://placehold.co/300x50/4a4c4a/ffffff?text=Davy%27s+Gray+-+%234a4c4a) |
 | Jet         | `#2c2d2b` | `rgb(44, 45, 43)`    | ![Davy’s Gray color](https://placehold.co/300x50/2c2d2b/ffffff?text=Jet+-+%232c2d2b)           |

+[!NOTE]
+If I put a color in backticks directly in a paragraph, such as this `#1e2f4e`, will it display a visualization of the color, [as suggested in the GitHub Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#supported-color-models)?

 ### Fonts